Data-Roots/web-app/README.md

 # web-app
-This repository is a prototype for a web app created in Graphic Design's Web Dev course
+This repository is a prototype for a web app created in Graphic Design's Web Dev course.

 ## Team members